-ENAV was set up pursuant to the provisions of Italian Law 665 of 21 December 1996, by virtue of which the former "Azienda Autonoma di Assistenza al Volo per il Traffico Aereo Generale (AAAVTAG)", an independent structure of the public administration of the Italian State, was first transformed into a "public economic entity" called "Ente Nazionale di Assistenza al Volo" [National Flight Assistance Body" and, subsequently, on 1 January 2001, by virtue of Interdepartmental Decree 704993 of 22 December 2000 of the Ministry of Infrastructure and Transport and the Department of the Treasury, it assumed the current legal form of joint-stock company, taking the name ENAV S.p.A.
+ENAV was set up pursuant to the provisions of Italian Law 665 of 21 December 1996, by virtue of which the on 1 January 2001, by virtue of Interdepartmental Decree 704993 of 22 December 2000 of the Ministry of Infrastructure and Transport and the Department of the Treasury, it assumed the current legal form of jointstock company, taking the name ENAV S.p.A.

-In December 1995, with Italian Law 575 of 20 December 1995, Italy ratified the "Eurocontrol International Convention on Cooperation for the Safety of Airspace" by joining the European Organisation for the Safety of Air Navigation (Eurocontrol), an intergovernmental organisation comprising, among others, the Member States of the European Union.
+Convention on Cooperation for the Safety of Airspace" by joining the European Organisation for the Safety States of the European Union.

-Since 26 July 2016, ENAV shares have been listed on the Euronext Milan Market organised and operated by Borsa Italiana S.p.A. and, at 31 December 2024, 53.28% of the Parent Company was owned by the Ministry of Economy and Finance and 46.57% by institutional and individual shareholders, with 0.07% being held by ENAV as treasury shares.
+Since 26 July 2016, ENAV shares have been listed on the Euronext Milan Market organised and operated by Borsa Italiana S.p.A. and, at 31 December 2024, 53.28% of the Parent Company was owned by the Ministry of Economy and Finance and 46.57% by institutional and transformed into an economic public entity under the name ENAV, Ente Nazionale per l'Assistenza al Volo (National Agency for Flight Assistance)